The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Summary

 The few detailed studies performed on specific WR systems suggest that, in the long run, we will have to push for high data quality to further reduce measurement uncertainties and possible biases.
-Moreover, deeper multiplicity surveys will be required to determine the bias-corrected binary fraction of WR stars, and to determine whether the apparently single WR stars are truly single.
+Moreover, deeper multiplicity surveys will be required to determine the bias-corrected binary fraction of WR stars, and to determine whether the apparently-single WR stars are truly single.

-If mass loss is the primary agent that leads to the formation of WR stars in the LMC, then mass-loss rates or mixing prior to the WR phase in the mass-range $20-60\,M_\odot$ in evolution codes such as the Geneva code, MESA, and even BPASS, are strongly underestimated.
+If mass-loss is the primary agent that leads to the formation of WR stars in the LMC, then mass-loss rates and/or mixing prior to the WR phase in the mass-range $20-60\,M_\odot$ in evolution codes such as the Geneva code, MESA, and even BPASS, are strongly underestimated.
 This, however, counteracts the trend of the recent decades, where mass-loss rates have been reported to be systemically lower than originally thought.
-If an increase of mass loss or mixing is not supported by future studies, the consequence would be that the bulk of cWR stars in the LMC would be located below the threshold for forming WR stars through self-stripping (cf.\ Fig.\,\ref{fig:HRD}, right panel, and Fig.\,\ref{fig:hrdGeneva}).
+If an increase of mass-loss and/or mixing is not supported by future studies, the consequence would be that the bulk of cWR stars in the LMC would be located below the threshold for forming WR stars through self-stripping (cf.\ Fig.\,\ref{fig:HRD}, right panel, and Fig.\,\ref{fig:hrdGeneva}).
 It would then be difficult to imagine a solution to this problem that does not involve some sort of binary interaction.
-That is, we would be forced to conclude that the majority of cWR stars (apparently-single and binary) were formed through binary interaction.
+That is, one would be forced to conclude that the majority of cWR stars (apparently-single and binary) were formed through binary interaction.
 With evidence continuing to grow that binary interaction dominates the evolution of massive stars, this is an exciting prospect.
-However, extraordinary claims require extraordinary evidence, and no such evidence could be established in this work.
+However, extraordinary claims require extraordinary evidence, and no such evidence could be established here.

 \Online \begin{appendix}